1. Home

 Main symptoms of severe intoxication or overdose associated with alcohol and drugs

-Symptoms of severe intoxication or overdose vary depending on the substance consumed.
-Here are the main symptoms grouped by category of drug:
+Symptoms of severe intoxication or overdose vary depending on these substances consumed.
+Here are the main symptoms grouped by category of drug.

-• Disruptive substances/Hallucinogens, such as cannabis, mushrooms, MDMA (ecstasy), ketamine, LSD and PCP (mescaline):
+For disruptive substances/hallucinogens, such as cannabis, mushrooms, MDMA (ecstasy), ketamine, LSD and PCP (phencyclidine), mescaline:

 • Restlessness